danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 ```

 After running `pod install`, we can now create some Realm-specific model classes.
-They will either be created manually as we map and persist data from the API, or
+They will either be created manually as we map and persist data from the api, or
 automatically as we fetch data from the database.

 Realm will take care of the latter case, but we have to find a way to easily map
-API objects to Realm objects.
-That is easily done.
-Add these files to the `Model`
+api objects to Realm objects.
+Easily done: add these files to the `Model` folder:
-folder:

 ```swift
 // RealmMovie.swift